jemccarthy13/ADT/README.txt

 This file will be replaced with a more in-depth documentation at some point in the future.

-For now this will contain a log of updates and large TODOs.
+For now this will contain a log of updates and large todos.

 Structure:
 - adt: package for main airspace decon tool